gcarvellas/tao-os/README.md

 - nasm
 - grub

-Or alternatively, you can use Docker
+If for some reason this doesn't work, alternatively, you can use Docker

 ### Steps